 In 2014, Missouri legislators voted to reduce penalties for cannabis possession of 10 grams or less, but it was still a criminal conviction.
-The law also permitted the use of CBD oil for medicinal purposes, and attitudes towards cannabis began to change.
+The Missouri cannabis laws also permit the use of CBD oil for medicinal purposes, and attitudes towards cannabis began to change.
 In November 2018, Amendment 2 passed with a robust 65.5 percent approval.
 Briefly, the law:

 - Legalized cannabis for medical purposes.